capejs/capejs/content/tutorials/capejs_primer/18_collection_agent2.md

 The point of this time is that the code that accesses to API server is simpler by using collection agent than the case that it uses jQuery.

-On [Next lecture](../19_collection_agent3), I'll recreate the function to add new task and the function to change the title of existing task.
+On [the next lecture](../19_collection_agent3), I'll recreate the function to add new task and the function to change the title of existing task.